 Profile view of laser drilled diamond showing a tunnel reaching the inclusion – GIA

-For this treatment, diamonds with dark inclusions near their surfaces are good candidates for enhancement.
-After the worm-like channels are drilled, the diamond is subjected to a series bleaching solutions to dissolve the unsightly inclusions.
+For this type of treatment, diamonds with dark inclusions near their surfaces are usually selected for enhancement.
+After the worm-like channels are drilled, the diamond is subjected to a series of bleaching solutions to dissolve the unsightly inclusions.

 Black coloration is significantly reduced after treatment